adityayedetore/adityayedetore.github.io/_pages/about.md

 ---
 I am currently a graduate student in  the Linguistics Department at Boston University, working under [Professor Najoung Kim](https://najoungkim.github.io).
 I am interested how meanings are represented in the mind, and the consequences of that representational format for downstream processing.

 Previously I was an undergraduate student in the Cognitive Science Department at Johns Hopkins University.
-I did research on what deep learning models can tell us about language acquisition.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I did research working with [Tal Linzen](https://tallinzen.net), [Bob Franke](https://bobfrank1.github.io), and [Tom McCoy](https://rtmccoy.com) relating the language acquisition capactities of deep learning models to those of humans.
+I also did reasearch with [Justin Halberda](https://pbs.jhu.edu/directory/justin-halberda/) and [Nico Arlotti](https://pbs.jhu.edu/directory/justin-halberda/) on the inferface between our visual system and the meanings of "All" and "Each".